-CTD casts up to 3,000-meters will be conducted in Shelikof Strait and at mooring sites.
+CTD casts up to 3,000-meter depths will be conducted at all mooring sites and other areas of interest.
 The instrument package contains dual temperature and salinity sensors, light meter, fluorometer, spectrophotometer, pinger, and altimeter.
 CTD profiler casts are spaced 10-20 kilometers apart on transects.
 Ten-liter Niskin water bottles are tripped to provide nutrient and phytoplankton samples.
 Mooring deployments and CTD profiler casts are linked because the mooring sites are important sampling nodes in CTD transects, and mooring time series are calibrated by CTD profiler cast data.

-Acoustic Doppler Current Profiler (ADCP) data are recorded continuously during FOCI cruises and a Global Positioning System-based (GPS) Attitude Determination Unit (ADU) is critical to accurately measure the ship's heading needed to meet ADCP accuracy requirements.
+Acoustic Doppler Current Profiler (ADCP) data are recorded continuously during FOCI cruises, and a Global Positioning System-based (GPS) Attitude Determination Unit (ADU) is critical to accurately measure the ship's heading needed to meet ADCP accuracy requirements.

 Ecosystem-oriented FOCI sampling stations include Marine Assessment Monitoring and Prediction (MARMAP) Bongo net tows and a variety of bio-optical measurements.
 Bio-optical instruments are fragile and often hand-lowered, requiring precise ship position-keeping capabilities.
-They include, but are not limited to, a Tethered Spectral Radiometer Buoy, a freefalling multi-channel profiling radiometer, and a Bio-Optical Profiling package consisting of spectrophotometer, Fast Repetition Rate (FRR) fluorometer, scatterometer, and silhouette floc camera.
+They include, but are not limited to, a Tethered Spectral Radiometer Buoy, a free-falling multi-channel profiling radiometer, and a Bio-Optical Profiling package consisting of spectrophotometer, Fast Repetition Rate (FRR) fluorometer, scatterometer, and silhouette floc camera.